 - Laundry.
 On my extended trips, I don’t take clean clothes for the whole time; rather, I wear one set and bring an extra set.
 This way I can wear one and wash one.
 This in itself is worth the weight of carrying the bucket.
 Clothes add up.
 I also like to wear a clean pair of socks each day.
 I find I don’t get blisters if I take good care of my feet, wear proper boots, and put on a fresh pair of socks each day.
 Washing them allows me to wear clean socks every day.

 - Dishes.
 I wash my dishes by pouring water from the bucket into the dishes, scrub them, and then rinse them with more water.
 I do not wash dishes directly in the bucket.
 I use a Seattle Sports Camp Bucket—lightweight at 5.6 ounces, free-standing, and holds 3 gallons!
-The Seattle Sports is more likely to topple than is the REI bucket due to its light weight.
+The Seattle Sports is more likely to topple than is the REI bucket due to its lightweight.
 But with it being nearly half the weight, I am willing to work with it.

 - Emergencies.
 This was the clincher for me.
 During one trip in the desert, I had started out with a gallon and a half of water and headed to one of my regular water stops.
 When I got there the area was bone dry, and it was several miles to the next water!
-There was on old windmill in the area with a concrete tank underneath it.
+There was an old windmill in the area with a concrete tank underneath it.
 I looked into the tank and saw water about six feet down.
 The problem was the tank was much too narrow for me to fit even my shoulders in, which made it impossible to reach the water below.
 I pulled out my bucket, tied some line to the handle, and lowered the bucket into the water.
 When I raised the bucket, I had plenty of water.
 I haven’t gone anywhere without it since!